-- On the one hand, it is stated that chess develops memory, concentration, critical thinking and problem solving; improves the educational performance of children and adolescents (especially in mathematics), and that, ultimately, playing chess makes us smarter.
+- On the one hand, it is claimed that chess develops memory, concentration, critical thinking and problem solving; improves the educational performance of children and adolescents (especially in mathematics), and that, ultimately, playing chess makes us smarter.

-What is true then in all this?
+So what is the truth in all this?

 Cognitive benefits of chess

-Finally, there are studies that indicate that chess, like other mental sports, is beneficial in the long term for our brain, since exercising it in this way could help prevent diseases such as Alzheimer's.
+Finally, there are studies that indicate that chess, like other mental sports, it is beneficial in the long term for our brain, since exercising it in this way could help prevent diseases such as Alzheimer's.